-In my concierge practice this fee covers a detailed annual examination, office visits, hospital visits, nursing home visits and even home visits.
+In my concierge practice, this fee covers a detailed annual examination, office visits, hospital visits, nursing home visits, and even home visits.
 The annual fee also covers routine office procedures such as routine immunizations, electrocardiograms, stress tests and joint injections.
 For the laboratory work and X-rays that are recommended, the costs will continue to be covered by the patients’ insurances.
 We will assist the laboratory and radiology facilities with the billing for these procedures.
-Being part of this practice will in no way interfere with relationships with other specialty physician care.

 I can respond more quickly to patient needs and I am directly accessible, 24 hours per day, by telephone.